PROPER Agents: Proactivity Driven Personalized Agents for Advancing Knowledge Gap Navigation: Introduction

-We operationalize this calibration through a modular two-agent architecture.
-A Dimension Generating Agent (DGA) models how users express explicit dimensions and how effective assistance reasons over these dimensions, enabling it to identify both stated aspects of a query and plausible task-relevant gaps that remain unarticulated.
-These candidate dimensions are then evaluated by an activation module that assesses their relevance, timeliness, and compatibility with the user’s expressed intent.
-Rather than surfacing all inferred gaps, this module selectively activates a subset of dimensions appropriate to the current interaction.
-The activated dimensions are then provided to a Response Generating Agent (RGA), which conditions generation on this curated set to ensure that additional information is introduced in a focused and non-disruptive manner.
-By regulating the balance between explicit personalization and proactive gap activation, \our introduces additional information only when it is timely and aligned with user intent, rather than treating proactivity as a uniform increase in initiative.
+While such gaps are often critical, introducing them indiscriminately risks disrupting user intent.
+We therefore frame effective assistance as a problem of \emph{calibrating personalization and proactivity}. \our comprises an \textbf{activation module} that evaluates the candidate dimensions against their relevance, timeliness, and compatibility with the user’s expressed intent.
+The activated dimensions are then provided to \textbf{RGA}, which conditions generation on this curated set to ensure that additional information is introduced in a focused and non-disruptive manner.

 Finally, we evaluate \our using a structured, gap-aware rubric designed to assess proactive assistance beyond surface correctness.
 The rubric measures response quality along three dimensions: coverage of task-relevant knowledge gaps, appropriateness of initiative, and alignment with user intent.
 Our results show that \our consistently improves task utility over strong base LLMs and CoT prompting, especially in medical tasks where hidden risks, constraints, and user needs matter.
 The gains are smaller in tightly defined tasks like coding.
-To summarize, the key contributions are: \begin{compactitem} \item We formalize \emph{proactivity as a calibration problem}, emphasizing selective intervention over task-relevant \emph{unknown unknowns}. \item We introduce a \emph{dimension-based representation} of user needs and instantiate it through \emph{ProPerBench}, a benchmark with dimension-level supervision. \item We propose \our, a modular agent architecture that decouples knowledge gap discovery from response generation to balance personalization and proactivity. \item We demonstrate across medical, recommendation, and coding domains that \our produces more helpful and better-timed responses than strong baselines. \end{compactitem}
+To summarize, the key contributions are: \begin{compactitem} \item We formalize \emph{proactivity as a calibration problem}, emphasizing selective intervention over users' knowledge gaps. \item We introduce a \emph{dimension-based representation} that captures task-relevant considerations beyond the user’s expressed query, enabling explicit modeling of knowledge gaps. \item We propose \our, a modular agent architecture that decouples knowledge gap discovery from response generation to balance personalization and proactivity. \item We develop a gap-aware evaluation framework and demonstrate consistent improvements across across medical, recommendation, and coding domains. \end{compactitem}